obokhove/FDnumerics2024/FEM/readme.md

 doesn't clear the anaconda3 libraries.

 ## Paraview visualisation
-Load output file and display.
+Load output file and display:
 - Open Paraview
 - Go to directory with the output file named "output.pvd"
 - Under "File" in menu click open and find that file "output.pvd" (click okay).
 - Choose u1 or u2 and then click "Apply"
 - Add axis labels, in colorbar set ranges.
-- To plot the difference, etc: ask ChatGPT e.g.
+- To plot the difference, find maximum, etc: ask ChatGPT e.g.